HPSoftware/VuGenPowerPack/README.md

 ##XmlViewAddin

 This addin demonstrates how to create an addin for VuGen.
-You can find the full instructions [here](https://github.com/BorisKozo/VuGenPowerPack/tree/master/XmlViewAddin).
+You can find the full instructions [here](https://github.com/HPSoftware/VuGenPowerPack/tree/master/XmlViewAddin).
 The addin adds the ability to show a piece of Xml in a convenient dialog.
 The user may reformat the Xml to a nicer representation by selecting the appropriate button in the dialog.
 The dialog can be launched by right clicking the editor and selecting the _"Open in Xml viewer"_ menu item.
 Below is an example of the possible use of this addin.
 ![XmlViewAddin in action](/img/XmlViewAddin.png "XmlViewAddin in action")

+##GeneralCommandsAddin

+This addin contains some general commands that make VuGen easier to use:

+* Export To Zip - Adds a command which allows you to export to zip directly above the script directory like in VuGen 11.04.
+You can find the command at File -> Manage Zip Files -> Export to Zip file (script directory)